john-ml/constant-time-code/README.md

 ## Conversion to Rosette code

-In order to run programs written in this language, we use Racket macros to expand programs into executable Rosette code.
+In order to run programs written in this language, we use Racket macros to expand them into executable Rosette code.
 Since the language is written using s-expressions and most of the operator names (`+`, `*`, `=`, `set!`, etc.) are identical to their Rosette counterparts, the expansion leaves most expressions unchanged, with just a few exceptions:
 `(program expr ...)` is replaced by `(begin 0 expr ...)`, `while` loops are unrolled to a